B04 – Synaptic density, MTL circuit function and microvascular plasticity in aging and SuperAging

 Why focus on the medial temporal lobe?

 The medial temporal lobe (MTL) contains, among other brain regions, the hippocampus and the adjacent entorhinal cortex.
 These two areas form a neuronal circuit, which is significantly involved in the formation of episodic memory and spatial navigation.
 At the same time, the MTL is particularly affected by both normative and pathological age-related changes.
 Alzheimer’s disease-related tau protein accumulation in the MTL, independent of atrophy or beta-amyloid accumulation, explains approximately 20% of the variance concerning episodic memory performance in healthy elderly subjects (Maass et al., 2018).
-However, it is unclear which neural resources in the MTL can explain the larger amount of unexplained variance in episodic memory performance.
-The term neural resource generally refers to structures and/or processes in the brain (e.g. higher blood flow, volume, or myelin) that can affect cognition and vary between individuals.
+One major question is which neural resources contribute to the preservation and/or vulnerability of this circuit in age-related degeneration.
+The term neural resource generally refers to structures and/or processes in the brain (e.g. higher blood flow, synaptic density, volume, or myelin) that can affect cognition and vary between individuals.

 One promising factor:

 The hippocampus can be supplied by both the anterior choroidal artery and the posterior cerebral artery (Erdem et al., 1993, Marinkovic et al., 1992).
 Some individuals have an augmented hippocampal supply (both arteries), whereas others only have a basic supply (only supplied by the posterior cerebral artery), which has been confirmed using high-resolution imaging in vivo (Perosa et al., 2020; Spallazzi et al., 2019).
-An augmented supply is associated with several benefits, including improved cognitive performance and increased hippocampal volume (Perosa et al., 2020, Vockert et al., 2021).
-Recent research suggests that the hippocampal vascularization pattern may play a key role in age-related MTL degeneration, cognitive decline, and training-induced plasticity; however, the underlying neural mechanisms remain yet to be identified
+We previously found that that an augmented supply is associated with several benefits, including better cognitive performance and higher anterior hippocampal and entorhinal volume (Perosa et al., 2020, Vockert et al., 2021).

 The aims of our project